What is Chronic Inflammation and How Does it Affect Your Health?

 Managing Chronic Inflammation

-Add foods with high levels of antioxidants such as fruits, vegetables, nuts, seeds, and fatty fish that are rich in omega-3 fatty acids.
-Reduce processed food, sugary snacks, and trans fat which can only worsen inflammation.
+Eat foods rich in antioxidants such as fruits, vegetables, nuts, seeds, and omega-3 fatty acids.
+Avoid processed foods, sugar, and trans fats.

 2. Regular Physical Activity